5 Awesomely Authentic Spanish Projects Your Students Will Cheer For!

 Problem/Question: Whatever the students/teacher come up with.

 Investigation: Students are required to weigh the pros and cons of their decision.
-They are required to conduct research and then decide how to accurately convince their classmates to make the same decision.
+They must conduct research and then decide how to accurately convince their classmates to make the same decision.

 Authenticity: You or your students choose real-life situations that students have to investigate and evaluate.